Registered Care Home Manager

 Nigel retired from the Regular Army in the rank of Colonel in December 1999 after 36 years.
 He then spent 10 years at the Royal Hospital in Chelsea, where he was a Captain of Invalids (Housemaster!) looking after Chelsea Pensioners, retiring in December 2009.

+He has been a Trustee since 2011.
 He and his wife Maureen live in Yateley, Hampshire.
+They have a son and daughter and two grandsons.

 Major John Tatham